arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ![Wayland Display Socket](assets/x8-wayland-display-socket.png)

-## Running ROS2 Directly
+## Running ROS 2 Directly

 ### Setting Up the Environment

-To run ROS2 and `turtlesim` directly on the Portenta X8, we will use Docker containers to ensure a consistent environment.
-This approach lets us quickly test ROS2 functionality without creating a permanent installation.
+To run ROS 2 and `turtlesim` directly on the Portenta X8, we will use Docker containers to ensure a consistent environment.
+This approach lets us quickly test ROS 2 functionality without creating a permanent installation.

 First, we need to configure the environment variables that will allow our Docker container to communicate with the Wayland display server.
 The `Wayland` protocol requires specific environment variables to establish the connection between the containerized application and the display server running on the host system: